terramate-io/terramate/docs/cloud/on-boarding/index.md

 Multiple git repositories from multiple owners can be connected to the same Terramate Organization.

-It is recommended to set up automation for scheduled drift runs, deployments and for generating previews for pull requests.
+It is recommended to set up automation for scheduled drift runs, and deployments and for generating previews for pull requests.

 ### Synchronize Drift Runs